sassoftware/sas-studio-custom-steps/HRR - Document Analysis/README.md

 The source directory should be located on the server file system (not in SAS Content).

 If using SAS as the input source, the following file extensions are supported: [sas7bdat, sashdat].
-If using the mapping output from the upstream SDA OCR process, the following file types are supported: [csv, xls, xlsx].
+If using the mapping output from the upstream SDA OCR process, the following file types are supported: [csv, xlsx].

 ## User Interface